jayktaylor/mw-discord/README.md

 For further configuration variables, see [below](#configuration).

+### Getting a webhook URL
+To get a webhook URL for use with this extension, open the Discord client and go to a server where you have the `Manage Webhooks` permission.
+Click the cog icon when hovering over a text channel, switch to the Webhooks tab on the left of the interface, and click 'Create webhook'.
+The webhook URL can then be copied from that interface.

 ## Configuration
 This extension can be configured using the `LocalSettings.php` file in your MediaWiki installation.